This page contains affiliate links. Please read our disclosure for more info.

 2017 has been the year of Africa and the year of the road trip.
-In January we drove across South Africa on a month-long road trip (I still have so much to write about that) before settling in wonderful Cape Town for two months, and in April we spent two weeks driving around neighbouring Namibia.
+In January we drove across South Africa on a month-long road trip before settling in wonderful Cape Town for two months, and in April we spent two weeks driving around neighbouring Namibia.
 It’s not a country that many people consider travelling to, or even know much about, which is a shame as it’s one of the easiest countries in Africa to travel (as long as you don’t mind driving) and has so much to offer with wild, diverse landscapes and plentiful wildlife.

 Where is Namibia?

 Namibia is located in south-west Africa north of South Africa, west of Botswana and south of Angola and Zambia.

 I have much to write about Namibia including how to plan a Namibia self drive trip, our Namibia road trip itinerary, and our wonderful experiences in Etosha National Park and climbing the sand dunes of Sossusvlei, but I’ll start with our first impressions.

 One of the most striking things about Namibia is its emptiness.
 When we flew into the country we could barely see any roads, let alone houses, until we got very close to the capital Windhoek.
 It is one of the least densely populated countries in the world with only 2.4 million people in an area almost twice the size of California.
 If you are looking to get away from it all, Namibia is ideal.